uiceds/cee-492-term-project-fall-2022-hydrograds/manuscript.md

 ## Introduction
-The purpose of this project is to predict O~3~ concentrations using measurements of concentration of other pollutants and available meteorological measurements.
-Ozone might be formed when heat and sunlight cause chemical reactions between oxides of nitrogen (NO~x~) and Volatile Organic Compounds (VOC), which are also known as Hydrocarbons.
-Therefore it could be hypothesized that using measurements of NO~x~ as an independent variable a model could be developed to predict O~3~ concentrations.
-Additionally, meteorological variables such as air temperature, relative humidity(RH) and ultraviolet index (UVB - UVI) could be included as independent variables to assess their influence on temporal variability of ozone.
+1. Dataset description:

-The dataset used in this project is a CSV file about the air quality in northern Taiwan collected in 2015 [https://www.kaggle.com/datasets/nelsonchu/air-quality-in-northern-taiwan], which includes air quality data and meteorological monitoring data for research and analysis, originally from Environmental Protection Administration, Executive Yuan, R.O.C.
+The dataset used in this project is a `CSV` file about the air quality in northern Taiwan collected in 2015 [https://www.kaggle.com/datasets/nelsonchu/air-quality-in-northern-taiwan], which include air quality data and meteorological monitoring data for research and analysis, originally from Environmental Protection Administration, Executive Yuan, R.O.C.
 (Taiwan).
 There are 25 observation stations in total.
 Columns in this CSV file are the following:

-Time - The first column is the observation time of 2015
+1. Time - The first column is the observation time of 2015

-Station - The second column is the station name, there are 25 observation stations, those stations are showing at the Table 1 .
+2. Station - The second column is the station name, there are 25 observation stations, those stations are showing at the table @tbl:1.

-Items - From the third column to the last one

-item - unit - description

-SO2 - ppb - Sulfur dioxide

-CO - ppm - Carbon monoxide

-O3 - ppb - ozone

-PM10 - μg/m^3 - Particulate matter

-PM2.5 - μg/m^3 - Particulate matter

-NOx - ppb- Nitrogen oxides

-NO - ppb - Nitric oxide

-NO2 - ppb - Nitrogen dioxide

-THC - ppm - Total Hydrocarbons

-NMHC - ppm - Non-Methane Hydrocarbon

-CH4 - ppm - Methane

-UVB - UVI - Ultraviolet index

-AMB_TEMP - Celsius - Ambient air temperature

-RAINFALL - mm

-RH - % - Relative humidity

-WIND_SPEED - m/sec - The average of the last ten minutes per hour

-WIND_DIREC - degrees - The average of the last ten minutes per hour

-WS_HR - m/sec - The average of an hour

-WD_HR - degrees - The average of an hour

-PH_RAIN - PH - Acid rain

-RAIN_COND - μS/cm - Conductivity of acid rain

-Table 1: A table contain all stations in Taiwan.

 |  |  | station |  |  |
 |:---:|:---:|:---:|:---:|:---:|